Home > Make Your Move > Planning a Long Distance Move: Tips for Moving to a New State

 Move it, move it.
 The daunting task of moving can be overwhelming, especially if you’re transferring to another state.
 Quick suggestion: Try practicing scream therapy in the shower each morning to relieve stress.

-A better suggestion would be to get organized, since planning is key to any successful outcome.
+A better suggestion would be to get organized since planning is key to any successful outcome.
 Make a big checklist and be sure to visit the state before you move there, frequenting all potential neighborhoods where you consider locating.
 Research and visit the best places to live, and check buying and renting options.

 Road Trip

-“Sometimes it’s cheaper to hire a company and just lay back as they do all the hard work for us,” Johnson says.
-“In fact, some studies say that people who hire professionals to move out of state end up saving more money than people asking for favors or doing things their own way.”
+Sometimes, hiring a company and sitting back while they do the hard work is cheaper.
+In fact, some studies say that people who hire moving professionals to help with an out-of-state move end up saving more money than asking for favors or doing things on their own.

 It's Go Time

-All right, you've scheduled a mover and now it's time to start thinking about transferring hundreds – maybe thousands – of your possessions to a different state.
+All right, you’ve scheduled a mover, and now it’s time to start thinking about transferring hundreds — maybe thousands — of your possessions to a different state.
 Most experts say you should become a minimalist.

 For example, get rid of that 500-pound collection of sparkly rocks you've saved from every national park ever visited.
 And instead of towing it cross-country, sell that vintage 1965 Rambler station wagon that would be worth about $1,500 if you ever put an engine in it.

-“Also, put together a bag with personal essentials you will need for the first day in the new home, and keep all valuables and important items in your own vehicle instead of with a moving company,” she says.
-“This should include jewelry, money, checkbooks, credit cards, tax documents and legal paperwork.”
+Put together a go-bag that is filled with personal essentials you’ll need for the first day in your new home, including toiletries, chargers and any medications.
+Also, keep all your valuables and important items like documents and records in your vehicle instead of sending them to a moving company.
+This should include jewelry, money, credit cards, tax documents and legal paperwork, like passports.

 So, good luck moving.
 A smooth, headache-free move to another state can be as satisfying as eating a delicious breakfast or taking a relaxing ocean cruise.
 Final suggestion: After you finish moving, why don’t you treat yourself to a delicious breakfast and a relaxing ocean cruise?
 Use the money you got from selling the Rambler.